-Easy, creamy, and full of healthy fats and protein, these avocado deviled eggs are a new spin on classic deviled eggs but without the mayo!
+Avocado Deviled Eggs are Easy to make, creamy, and full of healthy fats and protein!
+A new spin on classic deviled eggs but without the mayo!

 Healthy Avocado Deviled Eggs